Calutron: Design

 Much of the great progress on the electromagnetic process can be attributed to Lawrence's leadership style.
 His audacity, optimism and enthusiasm were contagious.
 His staff put in long hours, and University of California administrators sliced through red tape despite not knowing what the project was about.
 Government officials began to view the development of atomic bombs in time to affect the outcome of the war as a genuine possibility.
 Vannevar Bush, the director of the OSRD, which was overseeing the project, visited Berkeley in February 1942, and found the atmosphere there "stimulating" and "refreshing".
 On 9 March 1942, he reported to the president, Franklin D. Roosevelt, that it might be possible to produce enough material for a bomb by mid-1943, based on new estimates from Robert Oppenheimer that the critical mass of a sphere of pure uranium-235 was between 2.0 and 2.5 kilograms.

 The experiments with the 184-inch magnet led to the construction of a prototype calutron called the XA.
 It contained a rectangular, three-coil magnet with a horizontal field in which the calutron tanks could stand side by side, with four vacuum tanks, each with a double source.
-At the 25 June 1942 meeting of the S-1 Executive Committee, which had superseded the S-1 Uranium Committee on 19 June, there was a proposal to build the electromagnetic plant at Oak Ridge, where the other Manhattan Project facilities would be located, for reasons of economy and security.
+At the 25 June 1942 meeting of the S-1 Executive Committee, which had superseded the S-1 Uranium Committee on 19 June, there was a proposal to build the electromagnetic plant at Oak Ridge, where the other Manhattan Project uranium separation facilities would be located, for reasons of economy and security.
 Lawrence lodged an objection due to his desire to have the electromagnetic separation plant located much nearer to Berkeley.
 The Shasta Dam area in California remained under consideration for the electromagnetic plant until September 1942, by which time Lawrence had dropped his objection.
 The 25 June meeting also designated Stone & Webster as the primary contractor for the design and engineering.